barais/microservicescourses/slides/openapi.md

 ### API

-API: interface or communication protocol between a client and a server intended to simplify the building of client-side software.
-It is a “**contract**” between the client and the server, such that if the client makes a request in a specific format, it will always get a response in a specific format or initiate a defined action.
+- API: interface or communication protocol between a client and a server intended to simplify the building of client-side software
+- It is a “**contract**” between the client and the server, such that if the client makes a request in a specific format, it will always get a response in a specific format or initiate a defined action

 ----